 In November 2006, the Company signed a production sharing contract for Block 5 offshore Angola ("Block 5 PSA").
 The Company's working interest was 40%, and the Company carried Sonangol P&P, for 10% of the work program.
 On September 30, 2016, the Company notified Sonangol P&P that it was withdrawing from the joint operating agreement effective October 31, 2016.
 On November 30, 2016, the Company notified the national concessionaire, Sonangol E.P., that it was withdrawing from the Block 5 PSA.
 Further to the decision to withdraw from Angola, the Company closed its office in Angola and reduced its activities in Angola.
-As a result of this strategic shift, the Company classified all the related assets and liabilities as those of discontinued operations in the condensed consolidated balance sheets.
+As a result of this strategic shift, the Company classified all the related assets and liabilities as those of discontinued operations in the company's condensed consolidated balance sheets.
 The operating results of the Angola segment have been classified as discontinued operations for all periods presented in the Company's condensed consolidated statements of operations.
-The Company segregated the cash flows attributable to the Angola segment from the cash flows from continuing operations for all periods presented in the Company's condensed consolidated statements of cash flows.
-The following tables summarize selected financial information related to the Angola segment's assets and liabilities as of June 30, 2020 and December 31, 2019 and its results of operations for the three and six months ended June 30, 2020 and 2019.
+The Company segregated the cash flows attributable to the Angola segment from the cash flows from continuing operations for all periods presented in the Company's assets and liabilities as of September 30, 2020 and December 31, 2019 and its results of operations for the three and nine months ended September 30, 2020 and 2019.